Kong-Artist/hardware-learnathon/serial_example/HOWTO.md

 #Serial Communication Example

 Normally when we use `Serial.print()`, we open the Arduino IDE's built in Serial Monitor and read the output strings.
-However, you can easily write your own computer program that can reads this serial output and act on it.
+However, you can easily write your own computer program that can read this serial output and act on it.
 This isn't so much a single project as a starting point for your own - it includes a useful library and an example of interfacing with your Arduino in a more versatile way.